det/random_insert/README.md

 **logarithmic** | avl_array              | btree_array         |

-The task at hand is this: Insert the numbers 0 - N into random positions in a data structure.
+The task at hand is this: Insert the numbers 0 - N into random positions in a sequence.
 Below are the timings for different values of N.

               | **list**      | **vector**    | **avl_array**   | **btree_array** |
 --------------|--------------:|--------------:|----------------:|----------------:|